glennhenry/cs-notes/docs/intro.md

 15. **[ref]** /operating-system : /virtualization -> ref to distributed systems in cloud-computing.
 16. **[ref]** /operating-system : /os-fundamentals -> ref to distributed systems in cloud-computing.
 17. **[ref]** /operating-system : /user-interface -> ref to mvc in software engineering.
+18. **[update]** /operating-system : /macos-and-ios -> add more technical detail, such as adding the detail of Mach and XNU kernel.

 ### Longest Notes